-This elegant Colonial Revival residence and its surrounding garden of nearly four acres were once part of a larger estate built in 1895 for the Thaw family by celebrated New York architect Stanford White (who was later murdered by Henry Kendall Thaw in 1906).
+This elegant Colonial Revival residence and its surrounding garden of nearly four acres were once part of a larger estate built in 1895 for the Thaw family by celebrated New York architect Stanford White (who was later murdered by a Thaw relative in 1906).
 The estate once encompassed the entirety of what is now the small residential enclave known as Glen Oaks in Montecito, California.

-Renovation of the gardens and interiors of the estate commenced in 2018 and were completed in 2021.
-While the gardens had been subject to several past renovations, many original features remained and were showcased to greatest advantage in the new design.
-The large lawn anchoring the front of the home echoes the design of the original, but has been updated with more sustainable plant material designed to use less water.
-The pool was restored alongside its adjacent cabana, and a second cabana was added opposite to frame a new outdoor fireplace west of the pool.
-Meyer lemon trees were planted and trained to climb a trellis connecting the cabanas, and will one day animate the space with their fruit and fragrance.
-An original fountain on axis with the north end of the pool was rehabilitated and is now adorned with a sculpture furnished by the owners.
+Renovation of the estate’s gardens and interiors commenced in 2018 and was completed in 2021.
+While the gardens had been subject to several past revitalization efforts, many original features remained and were showcased to greatest advantage in the new work.
+The large lawn anchoring the main facade echoes the design of the original but has been updated with more sustainable and drought tolerant plant materials.
+The pool was restored alongside its adjacent cabana, while a companion cabana was added to frame a new outdoor fireplace west of the pool.
+Meyer lemon trees were planted and trained to climb a trellis connecting the cabanas.
+An original fountain on axis with the north end of the pool was rehabilitated and is now decorated with a sculpture furnished by the owners.

-Looking north from the residence, a grand axial view through the expanse of the garden is dominated by a dramatic cascading water feature, anchored by two 100-year-old clamshell basins imported by the owners from Belgium and skillfully incorporated with the new landscape.
+Looking north from the residence, a grand axial view through the expanse of the garden is dominated by a dramatic cascading water feature, anchored by a pair of 100-year-old clamshell basins imported by the owners from Belgium and skillfully integrated into the landscape.

-Walking paths traverse the property and lead to further enchanting features, including a timber crafted open-beamed gazebo and gardens with native and exotic species that thrive in the Southern California climate.
+Walking paths traverse the property and lead to further garden rooms and a variety of native and exotic species that thrive in the Southern California climate.

 This Garden Dialogue will be led by Derrik Eichelberger, Principal at Arcadia Studio.

 1.5 LA CES™ professional development hours will be available to attendees.